-I love dense, nutty, chunky bread and this recipe, adapted from one called Adventure Bread by Josey Baker, ticks all the boxes.
+I love dense, nutty, chunky bread and this recipe, adapted from Adventure Bread by Josey Baker, ticks all the boxes.

 It’s gluten-free and contains no saturated fat.
-I didn’t have any chia seeds or flax seeds so I used something else and the recipe still worked well.
-Feel free to try substitutions with similar ingredients in this recipe, but don’t omit the psyllium husks (sold in most supermarkets or health food stores) as this ingredient acts as a binder, taking the place of the gluten found in wheat flour.
+Feel free to substitute similar ingredients in this recipe, but don’t omit the psyllium husks (sold in most supermarkets or health food stores) because it acts as a binder, taking the place of the gluten found in wheat flour.

-Serve bread thinly sliced as it is, I think it’s much nicer toasted, with honey, jam or cheese.
+While you can eat this bread as it is, I think it’s much nicer toasted, with honey, jam or cheese.
 A slice of toasted and buttered seed bread with a smear of vegemite and a slice of Swiss cheese or cheddar really hits the spot for me.
 You will find it’s quite filling and it’s what I often have in the evening, when I’ve decided to skip dinner after a big lunch.

 1 cup sunflower seeds (hulled)

 1/3 cup psyllium husks

 2¼ cups rolled oats (gluten free oats are available)

 ¾ cup flax seeds or linseeds (see note below)